italrr/nite/readme.md

 - Networked world simulation
 - Grooming and more minor bugs fixing
 - Client interpolation for animations and physics
+- Improving UI system (Working on sizes using relative percentages)

 ### Coming Soon
 - Better AI templates for enemies